-AN underground worker at BHP Billiton's Cannington mine has been found guilty of breaching health and safety rules which resulted in the death of a fellow worker two years ago.
+AN underground worker at BHP Billiton's Cannington mine has been found guilty of breaching health and safety rules, resulting in a fellow worker's death two years ago.

 Niu Rabuka was working underground at the mine in January 2008 when Michael Auld, a 51-year-old man from Tin Can Bay, died after being caught between a light vehicle and a tool carrier.